Lita Nurlita

 Lita Nurlita (born 1 November 1983) is an Indonesian former badminton player affiliated with SGS PLN Bandung club.
 She won the women's doubles title at the 2003 Southeast Asian Games, and was part of the Indonesian women's team that won the 2007 Southeast Asian Games.
-She also won three bronze medals at the Asian Championships in 2003, 2005, and 2007.
+She also won bronze medals at the Asian Championships in 2003, 2005, and 2007.

 Career

 Nurlita competed in badminton at the 2004 Summer Olympics in women's doubles with partner Jo Novita.
 They had a bye in the first round and were defeated by Yang Wei and Zhang Jiewen of China in the round of 16.

-Personal life

-When Nurlita was young, she joined the SGS Bandung badminton club.
-Her parents' names are Kristiana (father) and Lilis Nurhayati (mother), and she has seven siblings.
-Her hobbies are listening to music and fishing.
-Generally people called her Lita or Ci Ita.